moorelabvanderbilt/moorelabwiki/mouses/mouse-weaning.md

 When pups are 3 weeks old, they are old enough to be **weaned** from their parents.
 At this point, they will be able to eat and drink on their own, and their mother will likely be ready to give birth to a new litter.

 # Weaning
+Get two clean cages and open them up.
+Get the

 # Special situations
 ## The pups are too small